MikroElektronika/mikrosdk_click_v2/clicks/ltecat12/details.md

 ---
-# LTE Cat.1 2 click
+# LTE Cat.1 2 Click

 > LTE Cat.1 2 Click (EU) is a compact add-on board that provides your application with complete LTE and VoLTE with CSFB functionalities.
 This board features the ELS62-E, a single antenna LTE cat.1bis module from Telit.